 The point is, there are things you can do to secure your home and your family.
 Do you have to do every, single thing from every, single list?
 Of course not.
-But if you do a little of this and a little of that, you’ll be a lot better off than if you did nothing at all.
+But if you do a little of this and a little of that, you’ll be a lot safer than if you did nothing at all.

 We’ve covered a lot of the basics, but I want to circle back to doors.
 Did you know that an estimated 70% of home invaders enter through a door (as opposed to a window), which includes front doors, patio doors and even garage doors?
 That’s a pretty surprising statistic, considering doors are usually made of solid wood while windows are fragile glass.
 But it’s also a good statistic, because it gives us a jumping-off point for home security.

 How to Burglarproof Your Doors